"Often, secrets do not remain secrets for long."

 Once upon a time... |

 Rae St. Clair Bridgman is an award-winning Canadian author and illustrator of children’s books, including several picture books and the mythical MiddleGate Books.
 University professor, anthropologist, urban planner, mother of six, grandmother to nine ... she has a knack for finding the magical and extraordinary in the ordinary, in between the cracks of reality.
-She writes from Winnipeg, Manitoba.
-Favourite things to do in her spare time: watching ants, chasing crayfish, learning new words, playing tuba, watching clouds.
+Favourite things to do in her spare time: learning new words, playing tuba, chasing crayfish, watching ants, gazing at clouds.

-Rae is a professor of city planning in the Faculty of Architecture at the University of Manitoba and also co-directs the Winnipeg design studio BridgmanCollaborative Architecture.
+Rae is a professor of city planning in the Faculty of Architecture at the University of Manitoba and is a founding member of the Winnipeg design studio BridgmanCollaborative Architecture.
 She earned her B.A.
 (Latin) and Bachelor of Music at the University of Toronto, as well as a Master's (interdisciplinary studies) and PhD (anthropology) at York University.
+She writes from Winnipeg, Manitoba on Treaty One Territory, the traditional homeland of Anishinaabeg, Cree, Anisininew Nations, Dakota, and Dene Peoples, and the heart of the Métis Nation Homeland.

-Rae is a professor of city planning in the Faculty of Architecture at the University of Manitoba and also co-directs the Winnipeg design studio BridgmanCollaborative Architecture.
+Rae is a professor of city planning in the Faculty of Architecture at the University of Manitoba and is a founding member of the Winnipeg design studio BridgmanCollaborative Architecture.
 She earned her B.A.
 (Latin) and Bachelor of Music at the University of Toronto, as well as a Master's (interdisciplinary studies) and PhD (anthropology) at York University.
+She writes from Winnipeg, Manitoba on Treaty One Territory, the traditional homeland of Anishinaabeg, Cree, Anisininew Nations, Dakota, and Dene Peoples, and the heart of the Métis Nation Homeland.

 Professional member of . . .